 The result is there for all to see.
 An eyesore was turned into something of a non-entity which then blossomed into a cleaner, greener place to walk or linger.
 The now attractive site is frequently used for community events although it is still unclear exactly what plans the council will push through for its redevelopment.

 One Rawtenstall member was now litter picking for an hour each morning, six days a week but without any Civic Pride insignia, then 2013 saw a volunteer don a Civic Pride hi-vis jacket and start litter picking alone across the town.
 The response from the community was instantaneous and within weeks half a dozen ‘Lone Rangers’ were clearing our streets.
 They now number in excess of 30 in Rawtenstall alone.

-The 2017 AGM saw four new Officer positions filled by local residents but more importantly, in June we were proud recipients of The Queens Award for Voluntary Service – the MBE for voluntary organisations.
+The 2018 AGM saw five Officer positions filled by local residents but more importantly, in June 2017 we were proud recipients of The Queens Award for Voluntary Service – the MBE for voluntary organisations.
 This is the highest award a group like ours can receive and credit must go to the hundreds of volunteers, past and present who made it possible.